Chicago Premises Liability Attorneys

 In addition to treating trespassers different from others, Illinois has other rules that can protect landowners from liability.
 Being a state in which harsh winters are commonplace, Illinois has some special considerations with respect to snowy or icy conditions.
 Because landowners are not insurers of invitees or licensees, Illinois courts have adopted a general rule that “natural” conditions that can make property dangerous, such as icy sidewalks or water tracked-in off of someone’s boots, should not lead to Premises Liability.
 However, like most areas of the law, this rule, too, has some important exceptions.

-Should photos be taken after a slip & fall accident?If You Need Assistance or Advice in Evaluating a Premises Liability Case, Call the Attorneys at Abels & Annes
+Do not go it alone.
+You deserve the experienced, compassionate, and competent representation the lawyers at Abels & Annes bring to every case.If You Need Assistance or Advice in Evaluating a Premises Liability Case, Call the Attorneys at Abels & Annes

 Clearly, many personal injury cases involving Premises Liability are not always “cut and dried,” no matter what many people think.
 While some cases may be straightforward and easy to settle, there are also many cases in which difficult questions arise in proving one or more of the elements needed to demonstrate liability.
 In addition, some injuries can be very critical, involving broken bones, requiring complicated surgery, or causing permanent debilitation due to back, neck or even brain damage; this is especially true when the injured parties are elderly.
 As a general rule, the greater and more serious the injury, the greater is the incentive for property owners (and their insurers) to mount a vigorous defense.